ericwoodruff/rmake/README.md

 * to validate changes as a pre-commit step
 * to efficiently produce bits for multiple architectures to test in a mixed 32-bit/64-bit environment
 * to validate that changes build from scratch (by cleaning all build-derived resources beforehand)
-* to sanity check compilation of all platforms from a single svn working copy
+* to sanity check compilation of all platforms from a single working copy checkout

 rmake is not:
 * project, architecture or build server specific